About Jody and Ben

 Presently based in Broome, Jody continues to explore the ongoing theme of origins, landscape and memory and the historic cultural impacts of colonisation within the Australian landscape.

-In 2011 she completed a Diploma of Education and currently Lectures in Visual Art at Broome North Regional TAFE this year.
+In 2011 she completed a Diploma of Education and currently Lectures in Visual Art at Broome North Regional TAFE.